This article will, therefore, enlighten you on best kids saving accounts in Kenya and which best suits your needs.

 After opening an account, you get a free financial education booklet as well as free financial education during Junior Member open days.

-The cub account is designed for children below the age of 18 years for the safekeeping of money.
+The cub account or KCB jumbo junior account is designed for children below the age of 18 years for the safekeeping of money.